king-saddi/chat/README.md

 - Users can type chat messages to the chat room.
 - A notification is sent to all users when a user joins or leaves the chatroom.
+- Added a lobby
+- Online user bar part of chat-room
+- Private messaging is now enabled between users, working on making this for seperate screens